 Agentic Smart Contracts

-Why agents are the next evolution of smart contracts, not a separate technology.
+Why agents are the next evolution of smart contracts, and what becomes possible once they have full agency.

 Source article